-Management has evaluated events and transactions for potential recognition or disclosure through May 16, 2023, the date the financial statements were available to be issued.
+Management has evaluated events and transactions for potential recognition or disclosure through July 17, 2024, the date the financial statements were available to be issued.
+Management is not aware of any material subsequent events that require additional recognition or disclosure in the financial statements.